turska79/ml-skynet-snake/README.md

 # ml-skynet-snake

-Snake game clone using SDL and Machine learning for my C++ practice purposes.
+Snake game clone using SDL and Machine learning for my C++ practice purposes in Windows environment with Visual Studio.

 Snake game works and can be controlled with arrow keys.
 Space bar starts another game.